noctuelles/42-rainfall/level2/ressources/README.md

  804854f:       90                      nop
 ```

-Unlike *level2*, it does not have any existing code in the `.text` section to spawn a shell.
-In our exploit, we will have somehow to *add* additional code to spawn it.
-This is what we call a **shell code** : a small piece of code used as the payload in the exploitation of a software vulnerability.
+Unlike level2, this setup does not include any existing code in the .text section to spawn a shell.
+In our exploit, we must somehow inject additional code to achieve this.
+This is known as **shellcode** — a small piece of code used as the payload when exploiting a software vulnerability.

-In function `p`, the very unsafe `gets` get called again.
-Great, that is an wide open door for a **buffer overflow** : that means we can overwrite the return address of function `p` on the stack.
-But where should we return to ?
+In function `p`, the highly unsafe `gets` function is called once again.
+This is a serious vulnerability because it allows a **buffer overflow**, enabling us to overwrite the return address of function `p` on the stack.
+But where should we redirect execution?

-Remember when i talked about adding additional code.
-We can add this code in the initial buffer that `gets` uses, and modify the return address to point into our additional injected code that is located into the stack.
+Since we need to introduce additional code, we can inject it into the buffer used by `gets` and then modify the return address to point to our shellcode, which resides in the stack.

-But there may be a problem using this technique in this particular setup, take a look at this snippet of instructions:
+However, this approach have an issue in this particular setup.
+Consider the following snippet of instructions:

 ```
- 80484f2:       8b 45 04                mov    eax,DWORD PTR [ebp+0x4] <---
+ 80484f2:       8b 45 04                mov    eax,DWORD PTR [ebp+0x4]
  80484f5:       89 45 f4                mov    DWORD PTR [ebp-0xc],eax
  80484f8:       8b 45 f4                mov    eax,DWORD PTR [ebp-0xc]
  80484fb:       25 00 00 00 b0          and    eax,0xb0000000